vibewell25/vibewell/docs/archive/guides/beauty-wellness-features.md

 # Beauty & Wellness Features

-The VibeWell platform offers comprehensive beauty and wellness services to help users look and feel their best.
+The VibeWell platform offers comprehensive beauty and wellness services with a 55-to-45 balance between beauty and wellness offerings to help users look and feel their best.
 This document outlines the beauty and wellness features implemented in the platform.

 ## Core Beauty & Wellness Features